 Problems of State Financial Corporations

-Bad loans are prevalent in State Financial Corporations are quite common as in commercial banks and other financial institutions.
+Bad loans are prevalent in State Financial Corporations and are quite common as in commercial banks and other financial institutions.
 The loans are taken by small and medium industries who find it tough to repay the loans which put the State Financial Corporations in a fix.

 The excessive focus on granting loans is also a problem of State Financial Corporations.
 The small and medium firms are also in need of other financial services that the corporations do not focus on.